watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

     - POST a service definition file (JSON) to the REST API using kubectl from the command line.
 This process can also be automated as part of a CD process using Azure DevOps release pipelines.

+    - Create Azure DevOps CICD build and release pipelines to automate building images and deploying them to run in the cluster.

 2. What options does the customer have for a Docker image registry, and what would you recommend?

    The image registry is core to the CICD workflow and must be a production worthy implementation as it is the source of container images, versioning, deployment, upgrade, and rollback strategies.
 Registry images can also be used for cross-environment promotion (between development, test, staging, and production for example).

     The following are a few natural options for image registries that could support Azure container deployments:

     - Azure Container Registry is a natural fit with Azure deployments, and it integrates well with deployment options previously mentioned for Docker containers in Azure.
 This includes an integrated experience in the Azure portal to view the repositories, images, tags, and the contents of manifests associated with an image.
+In addition, Azure Container Registry has new security features including image quarantine (currently in preview).

     - For development, you can also consider a public Docker Hub account.
 As all images in the public Docker Hub repository are public; however, this is not typically viable for corporate assets.